Cataclysm: Dark Days Ahead: Gameplay

-Unlike most roguelikes, it has no goal: the player is free to explore the procedurally generated map, clear areas of monsters, work with NPCs, and build shelters and vehicles.
+Unlike most roguelikes, the game features non-linear gameplay: the player is free to explore the procedurally generated map, clear areas of monsters, work with NPCs, and build shelters and vehicles.
 The gameplay is mainly based on day-to-day survival, and the game tracks parameters like hunger, thirst, morale, illness and temperature which the player must manage to stay alive.
+More advanced players usually set up their own stories and end goals for the player characters, such as searching for artifacts, clearing cities of zombies, and even working with the game’s factions, and even there, these goals currently do not “end” the game.
 The game also manages numerous other mechanics about the player including drug addiction, mutations, broken limbs, and bionic implants.

 World

 The world can be persistent between games.
-When starting a new character after the death of a previous character, the new game can be set in the same game world as the last.
-The world has support for seasons and dynamic weather conditions, and the season lengths can be modified during world generation.
+When starting a new character after the death of a previous character, the new game can be set in the same game world as the last, but it is not recommended as it can cause issues The world has support for seasons and dynamic weather conditions, and the season lengths can be modified during world generation.
 Recent weather conditions/events added include the portal storms, which were initially only mentioned in the main storyline for CDDA, during these portal storms, nether monsters will appear and can cause negative effects on the player when they get caught outdoors during the storm if not outright kill them, but during the portal storms, a dungeon will appear, this dungeon can grant the player unique temporary status effects or items by travelling through it successfully.

 A typical CDDA world has cities, towns, rivers, forests, bridges and other landmarks.
 Cities and towns generally have several common establishments often found in the real world such as houses, stores, malls, parking lots, swimming pools, hospitals, and more, but hold danger in the form of large hordes.
 Rarer locations such as labs, military bases, and missile silos can be found in remote places throughout the world.
 Latest versions have support for three-dimensional buildings.

 While most of the action in CDDA is liable to happen on the surface overworld, as traditional with roguelikes, the world does contain underground dungeons.
 Examples of these include mines, labs, and strange temples.